jbsallee-ocean/GlobalMLDchange/Databases/Readme.md

-#### In this File and Directory, all informations on Original datasets can be found.
+#### In this Directory, all informations on Original datasets can be found.
 #### We gathered observations from four main sources :

 1) We used the [**MEOP-CTD database**](http://www.meop.net/database/meop-databases/density-of-data.html), and in particular the 2018-04 release of the dataset (with DOI) https://doi.org/10.17882/45461